-During the reporting period CCC undertook a risk assessment on its supply chain.
-As part of its risk assessment process CCC referred to third party resources including the 2018 Global Slavery Index, the US Department of Labour List of Goods Produced by Child or Forced Labour and Business and the Human Rights Resource Centre to identify suppliers with higher risks of modern slavery in CCC's supply chain.
+During the reporting period CCC conducted a risk review of its supply chain.
+As part of its risk review CCC referred to third party resources including the 2018 Global Slavery Index, the US Department of Labour List of Goods Produced by Child or Forced Labour and Business, and the Human Rights Resource Centre to identify suppliers with higher risks of modern slavery in CCC's supply chain.